MFava91/SmarTo/readme.md

 # SmarTo

-SmarTo is a web application built to make your office live easier.
-With SmarTo you can check the toilet availability from the comfort of your PC/SmartPhone.
+*SmarTo* is a web application built to make your office life *easier*.
+With *SmarTo* you can check the toilet availability from the comfort of your PC/SmartPhone.

 ![SmarTo home page](doc/SmarTo_home.jpg)